cendrizzi/bull-test/README.md

 ### 666 - Duplicate recurring jobs
 Here are the instructions to duplicate this bug:

-1. Start web app
-2. Start jobs service
+1. Start jobs service
-3. Add recurring job
+2. Add recurring job
-4. While recurring job is being processed restart job service (you will know this by viewing the terminal logs)
+3. While recurring job is being processed restart job service (you will know this by viewing the terminal logs)
-5. Wait for job to process again after restart
+4. Wait for job to process again after restart
-6. View bull:error test:delayed to view duplicates
+5. View bull:error test:delayed to view duplicates

 ### 672 - Multi process bug
 Here are the instructions to duplicate this bug:

-1. Start web app
+1. Start jobs service
-2. Start jobs service
+2. Add 10 jobs (or less...)
-3. Add recurring job
-4. While recurring job is being processed restart job service (you will know this by viewing the terminal logs)
-5. View bull:error test:delayed to view duplicates
+3. Start both handlers 1 and 2
+5. Let it run the jobs, check the jobs after completion to see the error